-He also advises and represents clients on EU law matters, especially on internal market rules, public procurement and structural funds, and has experience in cases before EU Courts and the ECHR.
-He is particularly active in the energy and financial sectors.
+He also advises and represents clients on EU law matters, especially on internal market, public procurement, concession agreements and structural funds rules.

+Luís also has experience in cases before European and Portuguese Courts and the European Court of Human Rights.

 Luís has published several articles and works in the area of competition law in national and international publications and is regularly invited to speak and lecture on EU and competition law matters in the context of postgraduate studies, Masters of Law and conferences.